dekoza/mtgpl/ORI.rst

    Draw a card.

-:mtgtip:`Jace, Vryn's Prodigy<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/2/02d6d693-f1f3-4317-bcc0-c21fa8490d38.jpg?1590511929|https://scryfall.com/card/ori/60/jace-vryns-prodigy-jace-telepath-unbound?utm_source=api>`
+:mtgtip:`Jace, Vryn's Prodigy<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/2/02d6d693-f1f3-4317-bcc0-c21fa8490d38.jpg?1651492800|https://scryfall.com/card/ori/60/jace-vryns-prodigy-jace-telepath-unbound?utm_source=api>`
    |tap|: Draw a card, then discard a card.
 If there are five or more cards in your graveyard, exile Jace, Vryn's Prodigy, then return him to the battlefield transformed under his owner's control.

-:mtgtip:`Jace, Telepath Unbound<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/0/2/02d6d693-f1f3-4317-bcc0-c21fa8490d38.jpg?1590511929|https://scryfall.com/card/ori/60/jace-vryns-prodigy-jace-telepath-unbound?utm_source=api>`
+:mtgtip:`Jace, Telepath Unbound<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/0/2/02d6d693-f1f3-4317-bcc0-c21fa8490d38.jpg?1651492800|https://scryfall.com/card/ori/60/jace-vryns-prodigy-jace-telepath-unbound?utm_source=api>`
    +1: Up to one target creature gets -2/-0 until your next turn.

    −3: You may cast target instant or sorcery card from your graveyard this turn.
-If that spell would be put into your graveyard this turn, exile it instead.
+If that spell would be put into your graveyard, exile it instead.

    −9: You get an emblem with "Whenever you cast a spell, target opponent mills five cards."